 Hello!
-In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style.
+In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 There are two ways to cite within Chicago style: author-date and notes and bibliography.
 The notes and bibliography style lists the title component second in a citation and uses footnotes and endnotes to refer to ideas within a paper.
 This tutorial will cover the basics of the notes and bibliography style.

-Within notes and bibliography, you will format the citation differently depending on whether the citation is going in a bibliography at the end of your paper or if it is a footnote or endnote.
+Sources are formatted differently depending on whether it is going in the bibliography at the end of your paper or if it is a footnote.
 Bibliographies can include all sources you consulted in researching your paper, while notes are directly related to the information you are referring to within your text.
-In this tutorial, the bibliography example will be given first, and then the note example.
+In this tutorial, the bibliography example is provided first, followed by the note example.

-The examples in this tutorial include a basic book, a chapter in an edited book, an eBook, and what to do if you have multiple authors or if a book has an edition statement.
+The examples in this tutorial include a book, a chapter in an edited book, an eBook, and books with multiple authors or an edition statement.

 To locate the information you need to cite the book, turn to the title page.
 The first piece of information you need is the author of the book.